Frequently Asked Questions

 How much money will this free up for high-quality public services?

-A new Somerset Council is expected to deliver a range of benefits including freeing-up a projected £18.5million every year after the first two years, from reduced duplication and red-tape, to be invested in communities and high-quality public services.
-We are very confident that these efficiencies can be achieved.
+The original Business Case estimated that the new Somerset Council would deliver a range of benefits including freeing-up a projected £18.5million every year after the first two years, from efficiencies and reduced duplication, to be invested in communities and high-quality public services.

 How will the transition to a new council happen?